 In response to that article, I received a small pile of emails with a wide variety of thoughts, questions, and concerns about cohabitation arrangements.
 Since I’ve lived in such cohabitation situations in the past and we’ve recently looked into such arrangements, I thought it would be appropriate to share some of my own key thoughts on cohabitation, how much money it really saves, and whether it’s right for you.

-Even if you choose not to have a contract (if you’re cohabitating with your sister, for example), make everything as clear as possible.
+Even if you choose not to have a contract (if you’re cohabitating with your sister, for example).
 Make it explicitly clear when you need to pool money for rent or for a house payment.
 Talk about the amounts before you even begin – don’t just say “half the house payment” because the other person might not understand how much that is.
 Write it down in an extremely clear fashion.
 Give some reminders, especially at first.
 You should also make it clear right off the bat what sort of situation would constitute the cohabitant having to leave.

 A barter system might also be a good idea.
 Perhaps, rather than being responsible for money, your cohabitant can be responsible for some other things – home maintenance, yard work, child care, or so on.
 Each of these things can save you significant money and time, which has the same effect on your bottom-line personal finances, but also takes some financial concern off of your cohabitant.

 Our example For several months, my wife and I discussed a cohabitation arrangement with one of her sisters.
 Under that arrangement, she would have lived at our home for free while attending classes at a local university part of the time, and “paying” for her room and board with some number of hours of child care per week.
 This would have basically allowed us to eliminate the cost of child care from our budget.